Contractor Exam Prep

 First, it is important to know that, as mentioned briefly above, each state will have its own requirements.

-The NASCLA exam is accepted in 12 states (and more coming online).
+The NASCLA exam is accepted in 15 states (and more coming online).
 This is a very popular exam as it will allow you to do work in multiple states.
 Some of the states that accept NASCLA for commercial construction also accept NASCLA for residential work.
-States such as North Carolina, Georgia and Oregon allow you to use the NASCLA license for residential projects.
+States such as North Carolina, Georgia and, Oregon allow you to use the NASCLA license for residential projects.

 Some state requires that you also get the contractors business law license and pass the PSI exam, in addition to the NASCLA exam.
 Virginia and Oregon also have a Contractor Pre-License course requirement.
 We offer all of these classes and can help you get prepared to take all of these exams.

-To find out your state’s specific requirements, you will want to contact your planning and development board, registrar of contractors, or contractors’ state license board (whichever your state has).
-You can also use online resources such as the Contractor’s License Reference Site to look up the requirements of your state.
+To determine your state’s specific requirements, you will want to contact your planning and development board, registrar of contractors, or contractors’ state license board (whichever your state has).
+You can also use online resources such as the Contractor’s License Reference Site to look up your state's requirements.

 Preliminary Steps to Complete Before Applying:

-While each state does indeed have different requirements, there are still some basics that apply to almost all states.
+While each state has different requirements, there are still some basics that apply to almost all states.

 - Must be at least 18 years old